Resources and Frequently Asked Questions

-The # 83 Jones S bus will take you to Commissioner Street and Leslie Street.
-It is just a short walk to the park entrance from Commissioner.
-The TTC runs this bus Monday through Saturday with limited service.
+BUS: The 83 Jones Southbound bus will take you to Commissioner Street and Leslie Street.
+From there, it’s a short walk to the park entrance.
+The 83 Jones bus runs Monday through Saturday with limited service.
 There is no bus on Sundays or holidays.
-Streetcar service is also available on the Queen Street line (hop off at Leslie St.) but it is a longer walk to get to the park front entrance.
-For more information please visit http://www.toronto.ca/ttc/.

 Why is it called the "Leslie Street Spit"?